 You already know they’re not coming back.
 So don’t make an excuse for them or try to justify their actions.
 For example, their mother may have become ill, they may have been overworked at work, or they may be depressed.

 Sadly, no matter what was going on in their lives, you were not high enough on their priority list to receive a call.
 Alternatively, you could send a text message.
 So put your phone away.
-If you have to, keep it hidden from yourself.
-Even if you’re desperate to find out why don’t contact them.
+If you have to, keep it hidden from yourself, even if you’re desperate to find out why they won’t contact you.

 Remember that chasing a ghost is similar to chasing a shadow.
 That’s all there is to it.